Contact Us:

 What most people don’t realize is how small Napa actually is, or that it only produces 4% of California’s wine.

-The Valley in lined with both historic and modern wineries, and of all sizes.
-There are about 450 in all.
+The Valley is lined with both historic and modern wineries, and of all sizes.
+There are about 500 in all.
 Many are on the main drag of Highway 29 (or just 29 to the locals), and some are on the quieter Silverado Trail (The Trail).
 These two roads run parallel on either side of the Napa River, and one can expect traffic leaving at the end of the day, especially on the weekends and during harvest.

 There are several cross streets connecting 29 and The Trail with old bridges spanning the river.
 It creates a grid resembling a ladder or railroad tracks.
 Some wineries are in the surrounding hills, neighborhoods, backroads, in town, you name it!